enizor/wasemul/documentation/api_user_stories.md

 ### Post Comment

 The user wants to post a comment on a game.
-To do so he writes it and hist post.
+To do so he writes it and posts.
 The back should expose the following route `/games/:id/comments`.

 - `/games/:id/comments` [POST]